Resources in MTG

 - Using Mana Sinks: Similar to the previous case, there can also be cards called mana sinks where the excess mana can be used for additional effects.

 - Gaining More Draws: The last source of card advantage is the use of cards that allow you to draw more than one card or to discard more than one card.
 (These mechanics are mainly visible in blue and black cards.)
-You can also use what are called "drawing engines" that create a repeatable source of card advantage, such as by sacrificing life or other resources.
+You can also use "drawing engines" that create a repeatable source of card advantage, such as by sacrificing life or other resources.

 © 2021 Christian Allasia